REGULATION 11 OF THE MARRIAGES AND CIVIL PARTNERSHIPS

 5. The approved premises must be made available at all reasonable times for inspection by the Council.

-6. A suitable notice stating that the premises have been approved for the proceedings and identifying and giving directions to the room in which a ceremony is to take place must be displayed at each public entrance to the premises for one hour prior to the ceremony and throughout the ceremony.
+6. A suitable notice stating that the premises have been approved for the proceedings and identifying and giving directions to the room/linked outdoor area in which a ceremony is to take place must be displayed at each public entrance to the premises for one hour prior to the ceremony and throughout the ceremony.
 A sample notice (Form C) is included in the annex to the licence document.

-7. No food or drink may be sold or consumed in the room in which a ceremony takes place for one hour prior to that ceremony or during that ceremony.
+7. No food or drink may be sold or consumed in the room/linked outdoor area in which a ceremony takes place for one hour prior to that ceremony or during that ceremony.

-8. All proceedings must take place in a room which was identified as one to be used for that purpose on the plan submitted with the approved application.
+8. All proceedings must take place in a room/linked outdoor area which was identified as one to be used for that purpose on the plan submitted with the approved application.

-9. The room in which the proceedings are to take place must be separate from any other activity on the premises at the time of the proceedings.
+9. The room/linked outdoor area in which the proceedings are to take place must be separate from any other activity on the premises at the time of the proceedings.
+The holder will exercise control over areas adjacent to the ceremony room/linked outdoor area to ensure that the proceedings be carried out without interruption by noise.

-10. The arrangements for and content of the proceedings must meet with the prior approval of the Superintendent Registrar of the district in which the approved premises are situated.
+10. The arrangements for and content of the proceedings must meet with the prior approval of the Superintendent Registrar.

 11. (1) any proceedings conducted on approved premises shall not be religious in nature.